 Head to the famous Harry’s bar, a haunt of that old rogue Ernest Hemingway and dazzle your taste buds with a Bellini, a classic cocktail consisting of Prosecco (which is from the Venetian region) and peach purée.

-Another favourite local aperitif is the Venetian Spritz.
+Another favorite local aperitif is the Venetian Spritz.
 Made with prosecco, a dash of a bitter liqueur such as Aperol, Campari or Cynar, topped off with sparkling water and served over ice with a slice of orange.
 You will see many Venetians sipping this refreshing cocktail after hours in the city’s Bacarìs.

 2. Crammed like Venetian sardines: sarde in saor

 Now that you’ve taken the edge off and are ready for your next cocktail, make sure to order some quintessential Venetian dishes to go with it.
 Sarde in saor, a Venetian-style antipasto, is a sweet and sour dish made from sardines marinated in vinegar, onions, pine nuts and raisins.